 This section equally applies to proposed patients or patients.
 In some cases a proposed patient may wish to advise others of their compulsory assessment under the Act and to make personal arrangements.
 If it is safe to do so, the proposed patient should be given access to a telephone.
-Depending on the nature of the inpatient unit and potential risks, it may be appropriate to seize a person’s personal cell phone (see 11.13.1 below).
+Depending on the nature of the inpatient unit and potential risks, it may be appropriate to seize a person’s personal mobile phone (see 11.13.1 below).
+However, it should be considered that removing a person’s mobile phone may also remove access to a range of digital communication such as email, social media platforms and the internet, which has an impact on the following rights under sections 73 and 74.
+It is important to exercise some flexibility in this decision and it is the responsible clinician who needs to be making a clinical judgement about whether phones should be taken away from a patient.

+Further, consideration should be given regarding patient access to video calls or conferencing options, particularly if such access facilitates required family/whānau consultation under section 7A of the Act, or enables a patient to achieve and maintain family/whānau connectedness as part of their cultural, ethnic, language, or religious identity per sections 5 and 65 of the Act.

 11.10 Sections 73 and 74: Right to receive/send letters and postal articles

 The rights to send and receive letters and postal articles are limited by sections 123 and 124 of the Act when a person is undergoing compulsory assessment or inpatient treatment in a hospital.
 Correspondence not in the interests of the patient to send or receive may be withheld by the responsible clinician, unless the correspondence is to or from an official or legal or medical professional as specified in section 123(3).
 If a person has notified a hospital that they do not wish to receive communications from a patient, such correspondence may be withheld.
 These sections do not apply to proposed patients because of the short duration of the assessment period.

 The Act does not consider the monitoring of electronic communications such as emails and text messages.
-The Ministry of Health considers that there is no requirement for inpatient facilities to supply computers or cell phones for patient use, but such amenities may be appropriate in certain facilities.
+The Ministry of Health considers that there is no requirement for inpatient facilities to supply computers or cell phones for patient use, but such amenities may be appropriate in certain facilities and it is important to respect a patient’s freedom of expression (including the right to correspond via electronic means).
 If patients have access to such devices, responsible clinicians have the same powers to examine and withhold correspondence as if the communications were letters, but may not withhold letters to or from the people specified in section 123(3).

 Withheld correspondence must be laid before a district inspector under section 125.